The construction of a useful instrument known as a voltage tester is explained in this article.

 Crocodile Clip (as shown in the diagram) | 1 | |

-Transistors Q1 and Q2 are configured in a Darlington pair.
+The configuration of transistors Q1 and Q2 is a Darlington pair.

-This is achieved by connecting the negative lead of the probe to the common or negative supply of the PCB under test.
+This is carried out by connecting the probes negative lead to the PCB getting examined common or negative supply.

 Formulas and Calculations: